ngoquynh12/Graduation-Project/README.md

 This project presents the design and implementation of an AI-powered multi-sensor hexapod robot for earthquake search and rescue applications.

 The robot is designed to operate in complex and hazardous environments where direct human access may be dangerous.
+The system integrates computer vision, audio intelligence, vibration monitoring, wireless communication, FPV monitoring, and autonomous navigation through a multi-sensor fusion architecture.

-By combining artificial intelligence, embedded systems, wireless communication and a six-legged locomotion platform, the system assists rescue teams in locating potential victims and monitoring disaster areas remotely.
+By combining artificial intelligence, embedded systems, wireless communication, and a six-legged locomotion platform, the robot assists rescue teams in locating potential victims, monitoring disaster areas, and improving situational awareness during emergency operations.

-The project was developed as a Graduation Thesis at Ho Chi Minh City University of Technology (HCMUT), Vietnam National University Ho Chi Minh City.
+This project was developed as a Graduation Thesis at Ho Chi Minh City University of Technology (HCMUT), Vietnam National University Ho Chi Minh City.

 ---